blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [BlynkBlink](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/BlynkBlink/BlynkBlink.ino#L48)

 ### Labeled Value
 Displays incoming data from your sensors or Virtual Pins.
-It is better version of Value Display as it has a formatting string, so you could format incoming value to any string you want.
+It is a better version of 'Value Display' as it has a formatting string, so you could format incoming value to any string you want.

 <img src="images/display.png" style="width: 77px; height:80px"/>